CSCfi/csc-user-guide/docs/apps/edirect.md

 </ENTREZ_DIRECT>
 ```

-In this case it might be reasonable to refine the serach, before the search definition is furter piped to _efetch_ command for the actual data retrieval.
+In this case it might be reasonable to refine the serach, before the search definition is furter piped to `efetch` command for the actual data retrieval.
 One search can include several search terms that are combined using logical operators (AND, OR, NOT).
-The matching sequences can be saved in several formats, for example fasta or Genebank formats are supported.
-The command below retrieves just one entry, Lyngbya majuscula barbamide biosynthesis gene cluster, that contains gene with name _braC_.
+The matching sequences can be saved in several formats, for example, fasta or Genebank formats are supported.
+The command below retrieves just one entry, _Lyngbya_ _majuscula_ barbamide biosynthesis gene cluster, that contains gene with name _braC_.

 ```text
 esearch -db nucleotide -query "barc [GENE] AND Lyngbya majuscula [ORGN]" | efetch -format gb > barc_Lm.gb